HUMBLEF0OL/knowledge-vault/Interview/React/Core React.md

     4. The key attribute accepts either string or number and internally convert it as string type.
     5. Don't generate the key on the fly something like `key={Math.random()}`.
 Because the keys will never match up between re-renders and DOM created everytime.

+---

 16. ### What is Virtual DOM?

     The _Virtual DOM_ (VDOM) is an in-memory representation of _Real DOM_.
-The representation of a UI is kept in memory and synced with the "real" DOM.
-It's a step that happens between the render function being called and the displaying of elements on the screen.
-This entire process is called _reconciliation_.
+The representation of a UI is kept in memory and synced with the "real" DOM. ==It's a step that happens between the render function being called and the displaying of elements on the screen.
+This entire process is called _reconciliation_.==

+---

 17. ### How Virtual DOM works?